How to make your penis bigger: 10 penis enlargement methods

 To enhance girth, some doctors inject temporary cosmetic fillers into the penis, similar to the fillers used on lips, brows, and smile lines to plump them up.

 "I've never done this, but I've seen them done a few times," says Cohen.
 "It really depends on the substances you use.
-Restylane and Juvederm are tried-and-true substances we use as fillers, on cheeks, chins and different areas in the body.
-They usually last around six months, and they get absorbed into the body.
+Restylane and Juvederm are tried-and-true substances we use as fillers on cheeks, chins, and different areas in the body.
+They usually last around six months and get absorbed into the body.
 They're not really tried-and-true tested on the penis.
 We just don't have any data to say it works long-term."

 There is a significant potential downside to shooting fillers into your penis.
 "The penis is a very vascular organ, full of smooth muscle and spaces that hold blood," says Cohen.
 "If you fill one area, it may look very blotchy in another area.
 So you get this sort of lumpy, bumpy effect that is probably not what people are looking for."